CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-05-21.md

   - @tux - Do we have any written down procedures/guidelines for this?
   - @robrwo - No guidelines exist
 - @stigtsp - We're following the CVE program rules when assigning CVEs
-- [ ] @robrwo - and @briandfoy investigating modules in CPAN::Audit for vulnerabilities
+- [ ] robrwo - and @briandfoy investigating modules in CPAN::Audit for vulnerabilities
   - @robrwo - help needed!

 ### Operating changes
 - @sjn - Proposal: Add RSS feeds to the matrix channel?
 Suggestions for channel admins: